sveltia/sveltia-cms/README.md

 ### Disable non-default locale content

-You can now disable the output of non-default locale content by adding the `save_all_locales` property to the top-level or per-collection `i18n` configuration.
+You can now disable the content output of selected non-default locale by adding the `save_all_locales` property to the top-level or per-collection `i18n` configuration.
 Then you’ll find “Disable (locale name)” in the three-dot menu at the top-right corner of the content editor.
 This is useful if the translation isn’t ready yet, but you want to publish the default locale content first.

 ```diff
  i18n: